- Why the UK remains a strong investment market in 2026

 TL;DR

-- Six main asset classes compete for private capital: direct business investment, startup equity, property, dividend stocks/ETFs, peer-to-peer lending, alternative assets
+- Six main asset classes compete for private capital: direct business investment, startup equity, property, dividend stocks/ETFs, peer-to-peer lending, and alternative assets

-- SEIS offers 50% income tax relief on up to £200,000 a year.
-EIS offers 30% on up to £2 million
+- SEIS offers 50% income tax relief on up to £200,000 per year; EIS offers 30% on up to £2 million

 - Direct business investment through verified marketplaces gives you deal flow without broker fees